 11.3 Captains are to make sure results are submitted to the website within 48 hours of playing the match.
 Late submissions will incur a 1 point penalty each time, (Penalties 11.3)

-11.4 Photographs of both the front and back of scorecards should attached to the online score submission form.
+11.4 Photographs of both the front and back of scorecards should be attached to the online score submission form.
 Cards therefore do not need to be sent in, unless requested by DANA committee.

 11.5 Points will be awarded on receipt of the scores being submitted online.